kivy/python-for-android/doc/source/kivy_bootstrap.rst

 project, another build tool, or a bootstrap you write yourself — makes Kivy 3 work by answering that question.

-This page is the implementer's guide: what to ship, the rules it must obey, and a working example to copy. p4a's own implementation is ``pythonforandroid/recipes/android/src/_kivy_bootstrap.py``, reproduced below.
+This page is the implementer's guide: what to ship, the rules it must obey. p4a's own implementation is ``pythonforandroid/recipes/android/src/_kivy_bootstrap.py``.

 Kivy 2.3.1 does not use this contract and is unaffected; see `Supporting Kivy 2.3.1 as well`_ if you need both.